-We are currently searching for an outstanding PhD candidate with a strong experimental background in Materials Science, Surface Science or Physical Chemistry to take up a challenging PhD position in the area of Graphene Nanoribbon Science and Technology.
-Within this PhD project, the electronic properties of atomically precise graphene nanoribbon (GNR) structures will be investigated using surface scientific characterization tools such as scanning tunnelling spectroscopy (STS) and angle-resolved photoelectron spectroscopy (ARPES).
-A main focus will be set on the investigation of GNRs with zigzag and related edge topologies as well as GNR heterostructures and heterojunctions.
-These structures will be fabricated in close collaboration with synthesis-related projects.
-In order to further control the electronic properties of GNRs, various post-growth UHV-based functionalization procedures will be investigated and optimized.
-In order to link electronic and structural properties with the ultimate resolution, the STS measurements shall be complemented with non-contact atomic force microscopy (nc-AFM) characterization.
+Within this PhD project, to be conducted in partnership with the Department of Physics of the University of Zurich and the Department of Chemistry and Biochemistry of the University of Bern, the electronic properties of atomically precise graphene nanoribbon (GNR) structures will be investigated using surface scientific characterization tools such as scanning tunneling microscopy (STM) & spectroscopy (STS) and angle-resolved photoelectron spectroscopy (ARPES).
+A focus will be set on the investigation of GNRs with zigzag edge topologies as well as GNR heterostructures.
+To further tune the electronic properties of GNRs, various post-growth functionalization procedures will be applied, such as charge doping via alkali metals.
+In order to establish clear structure-property relationships, the STM/STS measurements shall be complemented by ultimate resolution non-contact atomic force microscopy (nc-AFM) characterization.

-Required qualifications include a Master’s Degree in Physics, Chemistry or Materials Sciences.
-A solid background in Surface Science and previous experience using STM or other UHV surface analysis equipment would be significant benefits.
-Very good communication skills in English are required, German or French language skills are beneficial.
+Required qualifications include a Master’s Degree in Physics, Physical Chemistry or Materials Science.
+A solid background in Surface Science and previous experience using STM or other ultrahigh vacuum surface analysis equipment would be significant benefits.
+Very good communication skills in English are required, German language skills are beneficial.

-The position is available upon agreement with a planned duration of 3 years.
+The position is available upon agreement with a planned duration of three years.

-Applications must include a motivation letter, CV, exam certificates, list of publications and two references with contact details.
+Applications must include a motivation letter, CV, exam certificates and two references with contact details.